Skip to content

 Integrators

 Qelos integrators are thin per-framework packages that plug your application into a Qelos instance.
-They all expose the same contract — a QelosRequestContext with { user, workspace, workspaces, sdk, tokens } — so once you've learned one, the others are immediate.
+They all expose the same contract — a QelosRequestContext with { user, workspace, workspaces, sdk } — so once you've learned one, the others are immediate.

 If you haven't already, start with Getting Started as an Integrator for the overall flow (CLI, blueprints, deployment).
 The pages below are the per-framework setup guides.